-(a) disputes relating to the rebates / regulatory / tariff matters in respect of electricity business.
-No further information is given as the matters are sub-judice and may jeopardize the interest of the Parent Company ; and

-- (b) the disputed income tax liability of Rs 22 crore which may arise on outcome of the appeals preferred by the tax authorities, the quantum whereof will be determined as and when appeals are disposed off ; and - (c) consumer claims logged against BRPL and BYPL.
+- (a) disputes relating to the rebates / regulatory / tariff matters in respect of electricity business.
+No further information is given as the matters are sub-judice and may jeopardize the interest of the Parent Company; and - (b) the disputed income tax liability of Rs.
+22 Crore which may arise on outcome of the appeals preferred by the tax authorities, the quantum whereof will be determined as and when appeals are disposed off; and - (c) consumer claims logged against BRPL and BYPL.

-15. Buy-back of Shares:
+18. Buy-back of Shares:

-Pursuant to the approval of the Board of Directors of the Parent Company, for buy-back of Equity Shares under Section 77A of the Companies Act, 1956 up to 10% of the paid-up Equity Share Capital and free reserves of the Parent Company aggregating Rs 800.06 crore, at a maximum price of Rs 1,600 per share, the Parent Company has bought-back 951,500 equity shares up to March 31, 2008 through open market transactions for an aggregate amount of Rs 122.68 crore, by utilising the Securities Premium account and the General Reserve to the extent of Rs 121.73 crore and Rs 0.95 crore respectively.
-The Capital Redemption Reserve has been created out of General Reserve for Rs 0.95 crore being the nominal value of shares bought back in terms of Section 77A of the Companies Act, 1956.
+Pursuant to the approval of the Board of Directors of the Parent Company, for buy-back of Equity Shares under Section 77A of the Companies Act, 1956 upto 10% of the paid-up Equity Share Capital and free reserves of the Parent Company aggregating Rs.
+800 Crore, at a maximum price of Rs.
+1,600 per share, the Parent Company has bought-back 951,500 equity shares upto March 31, 2008 through open market transactions for an aggregate amount of Rs.
+122.68 Crore, by utilising the Securities Premium account and the General Reserve to the extent of Rs.
+121.73 Crore and Rs.
+0.95 Crore respectively.
+The Capital Redemption Reserve has been created out of General Reserve for Rs.
+0.95 Crore being the nominal value of shares bought back in terms of Section 77A of the Companies Act, 1956.
 These shares have been extinguished subsequent to year end on April 1, 2008, April 4, 2008 and April 11, 2008.
-The shareholders of the Parent Company have also approved the proposal to buy-back the equity shares of the Parent Company for an enhanced amount not exceeding in the aggregate 25% of the paid-up equity share capital and free reserves of the Parent Company aggregating Rs 2,000.14 crore at a maximum price of Rs 1,600 per share.
+The shareholders of the Parent Company have also approved the proposal to buy-back the equity shares of the Parent Company for an enhanced amount not exceeding in the aggregate 25% of the paid-up equity share capital and free reserves of the Parent Company aggregating Rs.
+2,000.14 Crore at a maximum price of Rs.
+1,600 per share.

-The Parent Company is in the process of amalgamating two wholly owned subsidiary companies, namely, Reliance Power Infrastructure Private Limited (formerly known as Reliance Fund and Leasing Private Limited) and Reliance Projects Finance Private Limited, with the appointed day fixed as April 1, 2007 for which the required petition has been filed with the High Court of Judicature of Bombay, sanction to which is pending.
+19. The Parent Company is in the process of amalgamating two wholly owned subsidiary companies, namely, Reliance Power Infrastructure Private Limited (formerly known as Reliance Fund and Leasing Private Limited) and Reliance Projects Finance Private Limited, with the appointed day fixed as April 1, 2007 for which the required petition has been filed with the High Court of Judicature of Bombay, sanction to which is pending.

-17. Assets given on lease (Parent Company) after April 1, 2001:
+20. Assets given on lease (Parent Company) after April 1, 2001: